Russia unveils new 'Checkmate' fighter jet

-Moscow (CNN)Russian President Vladimir Putin got a sneak peak of a new fifth-generation lightweight single-engine fighter jet at an air show just outside of Moscow on Tuesday.
+Moscow (CNN)Russian President Vladimir Putin got a sneak peek of a new fifth-generation lightweight single-engine fighter jet at an air show just outside of Moscow on Tuesday.

 Russian aircraft makers unveiled a prototype of the stealth fighter dubbed "Checkmate" for the 68-year-old leader at the MAKS-2021 International Aviation and Space Salon in Zhukovsky, ahead of its official unveiling later in the day, according to a statement from Rostec, the state-owned military giant which is responsible for exporting Russian technology.